anurbol/filesections-rfc/README.md

     # [/filesection]
     ```

     2.1.2.
-The closing tag MUST always be present and MUST have one slash before its name.
+The closing tag MUST always be present and MUST have exactly one slash before its name.

     2.1.3.
 The tags MUST be written as inline comments.

-    _Example for bash script:_
+    _Example for a bash script:_

     ```bash